nambakkam/RandomGraph/README.md

     RandomCustomGraph.exe  # On Windows
     ```

-2. The application will start, read random values over UDP, and plot them on the custom graph.
+2. The application will start and plot random values on the custom graph using QQuickPaintedItem.

 ## Contributing